HP: Telephones of AAP leaders being tapped, alleges party | Politics

 He, however, did not substantiate the allegation.

-He claimed that Union minister Anurag Thakur inducted some state AAP leaders into the BJP in New Delhi to show his supremacy in the ongoing tussle between the central and the state leadership, he claimed.
+He claimed that Union minister Anurag Thakur inducted some state AAP leaders into the BJP in New Delhi to show his supremacy in the ongoing tussle between the central and the state leadership.

 Responding to queries over the dissolution of his party’s working committee in the state, Sharma said AAP has five lakh members in Himachal Pradesh and its every member is like its office-bearer.